Christmas is traditionally my favourite time of the year… So what’s happened?

 Christmas can be very taxing on people mentally.
 The stress of the holidays accumulates and as it does, it robs many of the joy they are supposed to feel.
 I don’t even feel that.
 Stress is not a factor this year.
 I guess I can thank the lack of feeling for that.
 Good and bad in everything they say.

-I have however, made up my mind that this numbing feeling is only temporary and I will, like many of my darkened days, get to the other side of it.
+I have, however, made up my mind that this numbing feeling is only temporary and I will, like with many of my darkened days, get to the other side of it.
 For that is my resolve.

 For many, simply going through the motions makes how they already feel worse.
 But is pushing yourself to get through the season really such a bad thing?
-In my view, its the right thing to do.
-You only have two courses to take in this situation; you can plug away it and get through it or you can remove yourself from it.
-The latter is defiantly less helpful.
+In my view, it’s the right thing to do.
+You have only two courses to take in this situation; you can plug away at it and get through it or you can remove yourself from it.
+The latter is definitely less helpful.

-I’m not suggesting that you ignore how you are feeling and abandoned your need for self care.
-Rest when you need to and remove yourself if it gets to be too much. what I’m suggesting is that you mentally pace yourself so you can make the most of the big day.
+I’m not suggesting that you ignore how you are feeling. and abandone your need for self care.
+Rest when you need to and remove yourself if it gets to be too much.
+What I’m suggesting is that you mentally pace yourself so you can make the most of the big day.
 This is my plan.
-I know that my mental health is such that I can’t immerse myself in all that hustle and bustle so I do what I can and make no analogize for it.
+I know that my mental health is such that I can’t immerse myself in all that hustle and bustle so I do what I can and make no apologies for it.

 Want to help make my book a reality?
 Donate here: GoFundMe